Topic 5: Distant Reading

 Exercise

 Voyant Tools is a web-based reading and analysis environment for digital texts.
 Use Voyant to analyze a demo corpora from Alan Liu’s Data Collections and Datasets or a collection/dataset of your choice.
 After you have selected your corpus and uploaded it into Voyant, use About- Voyant Tools Help to help you interpret the resulting visualizations.
-Share your visualizations via iframe and/or the Voyant export function at in a post at your website and discuss how you draw meaning from specific visualizations.
+Share a link to your visualizations a post at your website and discuss how you draw meaning from specific visualizations.
 What do they tell you about your corpus?
 Could you have arrived at that interpretation via close-reading, why or why not?